Rance Howard: Career

 His professional acting career began in 1948 when he went to New York City, auditioned, and landed a job in a children's touring company.
 The role that got him noticed nationally for television and film was playing the part of Lindstrom in the touring company of the play Mister Roberts with Henry Fonda in 1950, portraying the character for about a year-and-a-half in major cities across the U.S.

 Both Rance and elder son Ron, who was two at the time, made their feature-film debuts together in the 1956 Western Frontier Woman.
 Later in the 1950s, Rance's roles included his TV debut in the series Kraft Theatre, on which he appeared three times in 1956–57.

 After son Ron went on to play Opie in The Andy Griffith Show in the early 1960s, Rance had guest parts in five episodes of the show.
 Howard was known best for his role on television in 25 episodes of the 1960s TV series Gentle Ben starring his younger son, Clint.
 Howard played Henry Boomhauer, a backwoodsman who befriended the family.
 Another well-known TV role was on Babylon 5, in which he had a recurring role as David Sheridan, the father of Babylon 5 captain John Sheridan.
 He also starred in the short-lived 2000 TV series Driving Me Crazy.
-His television guest appearances include Gunsmoke, Bonanza, Kung Fu, The Waltons, CBS Schoolbreak Special 1986 episode "The Drug Knot", Angel, Married... with Children, 7th Heaven, Cold Case, That's So Raven, and two appearances on Seinfeld (as different characters).
+His television guest appearances include Gunsmoke, Bonanza, Kung Fu, The Waltons, CBS Schoolbreak Special 1986 episode "The Drug Knot", Angel, Married... with Children, 7th Heaven, Two of a Kind, Cold Case, That's So Raven, and two appearances on Seinfeld (as different characters).
 On The Waltons, Howard portrayed Dr. McIver in five different episodes, one of which included Ron.

 Howard appeared in over 100 films, including the movies The Music Man (1962) (in an uncredited bit part playing "Oscar Jackson"), Cool Hand Luke (1967), Chinatown (1974), and many other films.
 Howard acted in many of his son Ron's films including Splash (1984), Cocoon (1985), Apollo 13 (1995), A Beautiful Mind (2001), Cinderella Man (2005) and Frost/Nixon (2008).
 He also appeared as Dottie and Kit's father in A League of Their Own (1992), as well as in the films Ed Wood (1994), Independence Day (1996) and Max Rose (2013).
 In 2013, he played Woody Grant's brother in Nebraska.
 He often took parts as a priest or minister, county sheriff, or western marshal, and made numerous appearances in films by Joe Dante.

 His final film role, completed in September 2017, is also the largest in his career.
 He plays the role of Carl Robbins in the Michael Worth road-trip drama, Apple Seed, playing on film for the first time the father of his real-life son Clint.